 - People aren’t as dissatisfied as it seems, they’re just a vocal minority.

-- Sellers don’t realise there is so much choice, so go with the tool they find first.
+- Sellers don’t realize there is so much choice, so go with the tool they find first.

 - Multiple marketplace management is a really tough problem and can’t be made simple by software, no matter how good it is.